NCELab/NCEL_website/get-involved/index.md

 # Get Involved

-We welcome individuals interested in contributing to our research — whether as a research team member or as a study participant.
+We welcome individuals interested in contributing to our research!

 {%
   include button.html